 Pineapple mint is a perennial herb that can grow 60 to 90 centimeters tall and easily spread just as wide.
 The plant produces tightly clustered spikes of white to light pink cylindrical flowers and has oval to oblong leaves that grow opposite along square stems, characteristic of the mint family, reaching 2 to 5 centimeters in length.
 The variegated leaves are bright green, often lighter than other mint varieties, and are distinguished by their white to cream-colored edges and markings.
 They have toothed edges, deep veins, and a wrinkled, fuzzy texture thanks to a layer of fine hairs that cover both sides.
 Pineapple mint offers a mild, tropical, menthol aroma with a hint of pineapple and a subtle, sweet, fruity, and minty flavor.

-Pineapple mint is available year-round, with peak season in the summer.
+Pineapple mint is available year-round, with peak season in the spring through summer.

 Pineapple mint is botanically classified as Mentha suaveolens ‘Variegata,’ and is a member of the Lamiaceae, or mint family.
 It is a variety of apple mint and is distinguished by its variegated leaves, ranging from all-white to all-green.
 Believe it or not, if the vigorous all-green leaves are not pruned away, they will take over the entire plant, transforming the Pineapple mint back into its parent, the all-green apple mint.
 On the other side of its color spectrum, the rare all-white leaves tend to die out as they are susceptible to sunburn and lack chlorophyll, which is not only responsible for green pigmentation but also for the ability to synthesize energy for growth.
 Although Pineapple mint can be used in cooking, it is popularly grown as an ornamental in containers and hanging baskets or as a fragrant and attractive groundcover.